michlam/Image-Processing-Pipeline/README.md

 - The character recognition may not recognize your image, in which case you can use the test images found in this repository (openalpr/images).

 Once the image is uploaded, the program will take about a minute to return its results.
+Note: We will remove services on December 16th to avoid incurring additional costs.

 ## Citations